 Have a look at our guide to reusing vegetable scraps and put wilted greens and veggie peels back on your plate in a variety of creative ways.
 These make a great base for a vegan homemade vegetable broth, smoothies and even vegetable chips.
 If you’re looking for a treat, have a go at this vegan apple pie recipe.

 - Homemade Vegetable Broth Recipe: Easy, Organic and with Freshest Ingredients

 - Hokkaido and Butternut Squash: Which Pumpkin Skins Are Edible?

 - Healthy Inca Grain?
 9 Things you need to know about Quinoa

-This article was translated by Hilary.
-You can view the original here: 10 Tipps, um ein bisschen veganer zu werden.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This article was translated and adapted by Hilary.
+You can view the original here: 10 Tipps, um ein bisschen veganer zu werden.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.